mailcow/mailcow-dockerized-docs/docs/manual-guides/SOGo/u_e-sogo.en.md

 After you modified `data/conf/sogo/custom-theme.js` and made changes to your new SOGo theme you need to

 1. edit `data/conf/sogo/sogo.conf` and append/set `SOGoUIxDebugEnabled = YES;`
-2. restart SOGo and Memcached containers by executing `docker-compose restart memcached-mailcow sogo-mailcow`.
+2. restart SOGo and Memcached containers by executing `docker compose restart memcached-mailcow sogo-mailcow`.
 3. open SOGo in browser
 4. open browser developer console, usually shortcut is F12
 5. only if you use Firefox: write by hands in dev console `allow pasting` and press enter